Living Latin in Rome (High School)

 Arrival and Departure

 Students traveling independently should make arrangements to arrive at Rome’s Fiumicino airport on June 30, 2019 between 7am and 5pm.
-An Institute staff member will meet each student after he or she clears customs and accompany him or her to our housing.
+An Institute staff member will meet each student after they clear customs and accompany them to our housing.
 Please indicate your flight information on our travel information form to facilitate pick up at the airport.
 N.B.
 Most airlines offer chaperoning services for unaccompanied minors on international flights.
 For more information on obtaining a chaperone to accompany you through customs, please contact your airline.

 Students may also be dropped off in Rome by their parents.
 Please write to email@example.com to arrange this.

 Students who need to arrive before or leave after the official arrival and departure days and times will need to arrange their own transportation to and from the airport.

 A Paideia Institute staff member will chaperone flights both to and from Rome via New York's John F. Kennedy Airport.
 The information for the group flight will be made available.
 If you would like to travel on the group flight, please book your ticket and indicate it on the travel form below.
 You will receive information by e-mail about where to meet the chaperones.

 In Person Dropoff and Programming for Families